-(2) Aggregation
+3(2) Aggregation

-The Commissioning Officer must take into account the aggregate value of any single requirement for works, services or supplies across the whole Council to determine if it exceeds the applicable threshold.
-If so, even if the procurement of any such requirement is split among a number of contracts which, taken individually, are below the applicable threshold values, each of these contracts is subject to the requirements of the Standing Orders and, where applicable, the

-2006 Regulations in the same way as if the requirement were procured through a single large contract.
+(a) The Commissioning Officer must take into account the aggregate value of any single requirement for supplies, services or works across the whole Council to determine if it exceeds the applicable threshold.
+If so, even if the procurement of any such requirement is split among a number of contracts which, taken individually, are below the applicable threshold values, each of these contracts is subject to the requirements of the Standing Orders and, where applicable, the 2006 Regulations in the same way as if the requirement were procured through a single large contract.

-If there are a number of contracts for a single requirement for the same type of works, supplies or services then the total value of the individual contracts (or "lots") must be aggregated.
+(b) If there are a number of contracts for a single requirement for the same type of supplies, services or works then the total value of the individual contracts (or "lots") must be aggregated.
 If the aggregate value over the contract term equals or exceeds the relevant threshold then, the applicable procedure set down in Standing Order 3(1) above must be applied to the award of each contract.
 Standing Order 4 provides further detail regarding rules on aggregation applicable to EU Procurements.

-4. EU PROCUREMENT
+4 EU PROCUREMENT